robbenz/dia_plugs/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 6.1.5, March 24, 2017 =
+* New: Added some functions to prepare for upcoming new addon (Google AMP) and updates (eCommerce, Performance, Dimensions).
+* Tweak: Ks events tracking for click events.

+= 6.1.4, March 23, 2017 =
+* Tweak: JS events tracking for click events.
+* Bugfix: Edge case where JS events tracking won't turn on if the main tracking setting was disabled (such as faulty import).

+= 6.1.1 - 6.1.3 (depending on which version of MI you have), March 22, 2017 =
+* Bugfix: (pro users) Issue with JS events throwing an error for array on non-set settings.

+= 6.1.0, March 22, 2017 =
+* New: Campaign URL building tool with shortlink capability.
+* New: Settings import/export tool.
+* New: Experimental (beta) hash tracking for single-page style themes.
+Note, as the description for the setting says, this feature is a beta feature, and can be tweaked or removed in upcoming versions.
+* New: Manual default subsite UA's can now be set from the network settings panel for MonsterInsights.
+* New: Optout of GA tracking is now enabled per Google standard.
+See https://github.com/awesomemotive/google-analytics-for-wordpress/issues/488 for more information.
+* Tweak: Notices about JS conflicts now include the JS error when possible.
+* Tweak: Some tweaking to when the "Connection error with Google" error is displayed during oAuth.
+* Tweak: Notice now shown when too early to display statistics from Google.
+* Tweak: Inbound as outbound links may now have a period in them.
+* Tweak: Removed duplicate option checking on frontend.
+* Tweak: oAuth dialog now only programically closes when the select profile view is shown or when a new one is opened.
+* Tweak: Mailto links are now handled as an externally opening link, allowing to bypass issues with the Safari browser not following standards.
+* Tweak: WP-Admin Login page tracking has been removed.
+* Tweak: More countries now shown in the country map in the overview report.
+* Tweak: License key field is no longer shown on lite installs.
+* Tweak: Frontend JS file has been refactored to make it more unit testable.
+* Bugfix: Download events now correctly include data in all cases not just some.
+* Bugfix: A syntax error involving the manual UA code input has been resolved that could have affected some users under a rare circumstance.

+= 6.0.16, March 7, 2017 =
+* Fixed: Issues related to link tracking.

+= 6.0.15, March 7, 2017 =
+* Fixed: Issue with translation string numbering in the disabled user group frontend template.
+* Fixed: Resolved issue that caused issue with lightbox-style redirects.
+* Fixed: Issue where admin pages had JS issues from mis-ordered JS files.

+= 6.0.14, March 1, 2017 =
+* Tweak: Allow for invalid license to be removed if debug turned on.
+* Fixed: Issues with internal links being tracked as internal-as-outbound
+* Fixed: Issues with tracking of downloads
+* Fixed: Issue where optin tracking would opt-out on settings panel save

+= 6.0.13, February 28, 2017 =
+* Tweak: Better detection of issues with authentication due to an outdate WP version.
+* Fixed: Issue where JS tracking inadvertantly turned on debug mode due to a bad string to boolean conversion.

+= 6.0.12, February 27, 2017 =
+* New: The JS events tracking has been moved to a new JS file instead of inline.
+This will offer the same performance as inlining under HTTP/2, but with the benefit of better cache bursting.
+* New: Expanded admin adblock detection.
+* Tweak: Select2 is now bundled as Select300 in MonsterInsights.
+We're pulling down the latest copy of Selct2 and then on-the-fly renaming it.
+This should end any conflicts between our select2 boxes and other plugins/themes.
+* Tweak: We've implemented better error detection on the authentication flow.
+Some users may have previously seen "No profile errors", due to issues with their server setup will now see more accurate errors.
+* Tweak: For servers that use PHP Object caching, the cache will now be flushed during the uninstall routines.
+This should solve a very rare uninstall error.
+* Fixed: A "Invalid UA code" error was displayed whenever someone used oAuth2 and then saved the settings panel, despite having a valid UA code.
+* Fixed: An issue with the lazyloading of the Google Client for frontend use has been fixed.

+= 6.0.11, February 24, 2017 =
+* Notice: Version numbers 6.0.5 - 6.0.10 were not used, as we're synching the version numbers of the Lite and Pro versions of our plugin.
+You didn't miss any updates.
+* Notice: As of this release, we no longer backport changes to the old `yst_ga` option.
+If you need to access MonsterInsights's settings programically, please use our helper functions.
+Do not directly access a option.
+* New: Redesigned authentication dropdown that shows the site urls to make it easier to find a profile when the users have many accounts.
+* New: Tracking is now enabled for the WordPress admin login page (wp-login.php).
+* Tweak: The Google class in the admin now only checks for blocking when the reauth is attempted.
+Expect to save a ton of external calls in the admin, and maybe a performance boost.
+* Tweak: The GA client object is now lazyloaded on the frontend, so it's loaded only when something (like another plugin) attempts to use it.
+In plain English, this will make a alot of sites load times significantly improve.
+* Tweak: The analytics.js output has been tweaked to be slightly more asthetically pleasing (its aligned correctly).
+We realize no one probably cares but we look at this code for every user we support, so it help us.
+* Tweak: The config expired notice has been updated to reflect that it can also be shown if the server is blocking MonsterInsights's ability to connect to Google Analytics.
+* Tweak: The cron jobs for opt-in tracking and statistics have been combined into a single cron.
+* Tweak: Various performance improvements in the frontend output class.
+* Tweak: A notice is now shown when MonsterInsights rejects a manual UA code from being saved for being an invalid format.
+* Fixed: Issue where the plugin TweetShare would prevent users from being able to see their properties in the authentication dropdown.
+* Fixed: Issue where the manual UA code might not be ported as we were backporting changes to the monsterinsights_settings option to the yst_ga option for backwards compatibility.
+This lead to a situation where the new settings would override the old ones before the routine to fix the manual UA code issue had run.
+* Fixed: Issue where a fatal error from a reference to a class called "Yoast_Frontend_GA" which our plugin doesn't have or use, would be shown caused by the previous Yoast usage of object caching via an autoloader.
+This is solved by doing a 1 time object cache flush on upgrade.
+* Fixed: Issue where if you had more than 1000 profiles on your Google account, not all would be shown.
+* Fixed: App analytics properties are now excluded from the dropdown of properties you can authenticate to.
+* Fixed: The readme suggested a filter to use for filtering the UA to use, but the filter name was typo'd.
+This has been fixed.
+* Fixed: Issue where the tracking cron would add a new unique cron each day.
+* Fixed: We implemented a routine to cleanup those extra crons as well as the old yoast one we no longer use.
+* Fixed: Issue where the .org theme Schema would prevent users from being able to see their properties in the authentication dropdown.
+* Fixed: Issue where JS based events tracking might not correctly track a mailto: link.

 = 6.0.4, February 20, 2017 =
 * Tweak: monsterinsights_delete_options now checks to ensure an array is passed in